-An “ATM skimmer” is a malicious device criminals attach to a payment terminal—most commonly on ATMs and gas pumps.
-When you use an ATM that’s been compromised in such a way, the skimmer will create a copy of your card and capture your PIN (if it’s an ATM card).
+A credit card skimmer is a malicious device criminals attach to a payment terminal—most commonly on ATMs and gas pumps.
+When you use an terminal that’s been compromised in such a way, the skimmer will create a copy of your card and capture your PIN (if it’s an ATM card).

-How ATM Skimmers Work
+How Skimmers Work

-How to Spot ATM Skimmers
+How to Spot Credit Card Skimmers

 - Examine the Keypad: Does the keypad look a bit too thick, or different from how it usually looks if you’ve used the machine before?
 It may be an overlay over the real keypad.